ziadmostafa1/v0-system-prompts-models-and-tools/README.md

 # FULL v0 System Prompts, AI models and tools used by v0

-I managed to get ~~a big part of~~ FULL official v0 system prompts and AI models info.
+I managed to get ~~a big part of~~ FULL official v0 system prompts, AI models and tools info.
 Over 2.8k lines

 # What do you want to see next? ---> Open an issue.